-If Alternative QoS Related parameter set(s) are provided by the AF, they are sent to the PCF via TSCTSF.

 3a.
 If the NEF receives any of the individual QoS parameters as described in clause 6.1.3.22 of TS 23.503 [20] from the AF, the NEF forwards these received individual QoS parameters in the Ntsctsf_QoSandTSCAssistance_Create request message to the TSCTSF.